usgs-coupled/phreeqc3/doc/README.Linux.txt

 phreeqc-@VERSION@/database/phreeqc.dat.
 It is possible to specify a different default database by editing the script.

-G. Testing
+G. Testing and example problems

 Input files are provided to verify that the program is correctly installed and running on the system.
 The tests execute the examples presented in the user's guide, which demonstrate most of the program's capabilities.
 The PHREEQC "examples" directory contains the input data and the expected results for each test.
-On Windows operating systems, the "examples" and "Win" directories have been copied to My Documents\xxx, and the examples can be run from Win.

 On Linux, you should copy the directory phreeqc-@VERSION@/test to an area where you have write access; the examples can be run from the copied directory.